seasite-project/Offsite/README.md

 # README

 Offsite is an offline autotuning framework, currently specialized on explicit ODE methods.
 Offsite can automatically derive implementation variants from user-provided abstract YAML description formats and then rates these variants based on the analytic ECM performance model.
 Currently supports x86 architectures: Intel and AMD.
-Two different backends are currently supported to derived the required ECM performance model contributions: (1) [kerncraft](https://github.com/RRZE-HPC/kerncraft) (2) [YaskSite](https://github.com/seasite-project/YaskSite)
+Two different backends are currently supported to derived the required ECM performance model contributions: (1) [kerncraft](https://github.com/RRZE-HPC/kerncraft) and (2) [YaskSite](https://github.com/seasite-project/YaskSite).

 ### Features ###